peteanderson80/bottom-up-attention/README.md

 -------------------|:-------------------:|:-----------------------------:|:-----:|
 R-FCN, ResNet-101  | COCO 2014 train+val -minival | COCO 2014 minival    | 30.8% |

 If you want to train the model, please use the coco branch of this repository.
 The trained model can be found [here](https://drive.google.com/open?id=0B6T5quL13CdHOUc0UmRxWEFqTEk).
 Use the config files from the coco branch for this model.
+Multi-scale training or testing was not done for obtaining this number.
+Image size was set to 800 and max size was 1200.
+This alone obtains 1.6% better than what was reported in the original paper.
+Training was done on 8 GPUs, with an iter_size of 2.

 ### License